ckhackshaw/ckhackshaw/README.md

 ---

+### 💼 About Me
+Experienced Front-End Developer with 7+ years of experience leading development across startups and enterprise environments.
+Strong expertise in React, TypeScript, Redux, and testing frameworks like Jest and Cypress.
+Key achievements include building automation platforms that saved thousands of man-hours, contributing to open-source projects used globally, and supporting a startup through acquisition.
+I care deeply about code quality, developer productivity, and balancing UX with performance in every product I build.

+---

 ### 🚀 What I'm Working On
 - **Job Helper App** – AI-powered job search & CV generation platform
 - **Original Flava Platform** – Mobile app, CMS, and web app infrastructure for a growing food brand